mAAdhaTTah/brookjs/docs/source/observeDelta.md

 `observeDelta` is a Redux middleware for binding a set of delta source streams to a Redux store.

 When the middleware gets applied, each source function will be called with two parameters: `actions$` and `state$`.
-These are `Kefir.Observable`s, with the `actions$` stream emitting every action dispatched through the middleware, and the `state$` emitting each new state after each action.
+These are `Kefir.Observable`s, with the `actions$` stream emitting every action dispatched through the application, and the `state$` emitting each new state after each action.
 Each source function should return a Kefir stream, which are combined into a `delta$` stream that emits actions into the Redux store.

 Specifically, `state$` is a `Kefir.Property`, which means it retains its current value when it gets subscribed to.
 Additionally, note that the `state$` will have its value emitted before the `action$`, ensuring that any combination of the stream will have the latest state when the action is emitted.